Arjun9630/CprogrammingJourney_first-prg-language/README.md

-# Java Programming Journey:
+# C Programming Journey: My First Programming Language

-Welcome to my Java Programming Journey repository! 🚀
+Welcome to my C Programming Journey repository! 🚀

 ## Introduction

-Welcome to my Java learning journey! 🚀 This repository serves as a collection of my Java programs, projects, and coding exercises as I explore and learn the fundamentals of Java programming language.
+This repository serves as a collection of my mini projects as I embark on my journey to learn C programming, which happens to be my first programming language.

-As a beginner in Java, I'm excited to share my progress and showcase the various concepts and techniques I've been learning.
-From basic syntax and data structures to more advanced topics like object-oriented programming and algorithmic challenges, you'll find a variety of code examples and mini projects here.

-Feel free to explore the repository, dive into the code, and follow along with my learning journey.
-Whether you're also learning Java or just curious about my projects, I hope you find something useful and inspiring!
+Here, you'll find various small projects that I've built while exploring the fundamentals of C programming.

 ## Projects Included

-- **Project 1:** [pattern_Q.java]
+- **Project 1:** [BMI Calculator]
+  - Description: [Helps calculate BMI in 2 different scales and gives you your feedback based on WHO BMI Index!]

+- **Project 2:** [Dice]
+  - Description: [Gives you a random number from 1-6 every time you input 's' & exits the program by passing any other input!!!]

+- **Project 3:** [Number Guessing Game]
-  - Description: [Few basic pattern questions!]
+  - Description: [A fun game!]

-- **Project 2:** [pattern_adv_Q.java]
+- **Project 4:** [Rock Paper Scissor Game]
-  - Description: [Few advanced pattern questions!]
+  - Description: [A fun game!]

-To explore the projects in this repository, simply navigate to each project's directory and view the source code.
-Feel free to clone this repository to your local machine to experiment with the code or contribute to it!